 Aside from engaging your current members, building a website with the right platform could be especially beneficial for growing your church’s following.
-Did you know that 80% of new visitors look at a church’s website before even stepping inside the building?
+Plus, given the events of the past few years, having an online presence is now more important than ever.

-Anyway, you might not have the time or budget to commit all your waking hours to building a website.
+Even so, you might not have the time or budget to commit all your waking hours to building a website.
 And that’s okay!
-Website builders offer a fast and cheap solution – these are online platforms which help you create your very own website, without needing any tech skills.
+Website builders offer a fast and cheap solution – these are online platforms that help you create your very own website, without needing any tech skills.

 We’re pretty proud of our research process, because not many sites can say they’ve carried out such in-depth testing before making recommendations.
 Here’s how our in-house research team go about finding the best website builders on the market.

 Every single builder goes through our thorough research process.
 We investigate important areas such as:

 - Value for money

 - Feature quality

 This helps us rate and compare the builders fairly, focusing on important factors that users have told us matter most.

 We even get groups of everyday people to test the builders out and give us feedback, which we then analyze.
 This helps us: